benbjohnson/litestream.io/content/tips/index.md

 However, under high load with many small write transactions (e.g. tens of thousands per second), the application's SQLite instance can perform a checkpoint in between Litestream-initiated checkpoints and cause Litestream to miss a WAL file.
+When Litestream notices this it will force a new generation and take a full snapshot to ensure consistency.

 To prevent this, it is recommended to run your application with autocheckpointing disabled.
 To do this, run the following PRAGMA when you